puppetlabs/puppet-docs/source/pe/2.5/console_accessing.markdown

 - Safari 4 and higher
 - Internet Explorer 9 and higher

-**NOTE** Although we plan to fully support Internet Explorer 8 in the near future, it currently stalls indefinitely when trying to load the console's live management page.
+**NOTE** Internet Explorer 8 fails to load the console's live management page.
+Support for IE 8 live management may be added in the future.
+All other console features should function correctly in IE 8.
 Other browsers may or may not work, and have not been intensively tested with the console.

 Reaching the Console
 -----